lkodinsson/MARS/Fantasy/Spells.md

 **Target:** One creature or object
 **Resist:** Deflection (graze for half damage)

-You apply a small pulse of electricity to a nearby object or creature, dealing electric damage.
+You launch a small pulse of electricity at a nearby object or creature, dealing electric damage.
 This spell can also be used to recharge or activate simple devices that use electricity.
 Creatures targeted by this spell ignore any armour class they get from metal armour while attempting to resist this spell, but double the armour class from any leather armour.
 Targets that are wet get a disadvantage to resist this spell.
 If this spell targets a body of water, it effects all objects and creatures within 6m from the targeted point that are contained or connected to that body of water.
 This spell deals half damage if it grazes against a target's resistance.

 ***Critical:*** Deal r20 electric damage and the target becomes stunned.
 ***Success:*** Deal r14 electric damage.